tomtom-international/speedtools/README.md

 ----

-SpeedTools is a collection of generic utilities, originally developed by Rijn Buve, Ruud Diterwich, Daan van Dijk and Andreas Wuest for the TomTom Taxi project.
+SpeedTools is a collection of generic utilities, originally developed by Rijn Buve, Ruud Diterwich, Daan van Dijk and Andreas Wuest for a large commercial project.

 The library was created to develop highly scalable web services, using Typesafe Akka, Google Guice and MongoDB, but many of the tools are usable in other contexts